 - Lithium is composed of two stable isotopes – 6Li and 7Li.
 In the solar system, about 92 percent of Li is 7Li.
 In this press release, “Li” means the most abundant 7Li.

 - Some low-mass (a few solar masses) evolved stars have been found to have Li-enriched surfaces.
 They are also possible Li-suppliers in the universe.
-However, Li should be destroyed within a high temperature environment (hotter than 2,500,000 K).
+However, Li should be destroyed within a high temperature environment (hotter than 2,500,000 K or 4,500,000 F).
 If the Li production in these stars is stopped at once, such Li could be easily depleted by interior convection.
 Therefore, it is still unknown how these stars contribute to Li-enrichment in the interstellar medium.

 - The most brilliant features in the HDS spectrum obtained on 38 days after the explosion are many broad emission lines originating from H, He, Fe, and other species in the diffuse expanding gas (upper diagram in Figure 8).
 Zooming into each emission line, the research group found that each line has a similar set of weak absorption lines on its blueward wing.